theSamPadilla/bls-to-execution-batch-update/README.md

 # Batch bls-to-execution-change
-Every pre-merge validator has to update their ehtereum withdrawal credentials at some point by following the instructions on (Ethereum launchpad)[https://launchpad.ethereum.org/en/btec/].
+Every pre-merge validator has to update their ehtereum withdrawal credentials at some point by following the instructions on the [Ethereum launchpad](https://launchpad.ethereum.org/en/btec/).

-There is a few ways to do that, but the most commond one is using the (`deposit-cli`)[https://github.com/ethereum/staking-deposit-cli/releases/].
+There are a few ways to do this, but the most common one is using the [`deposit-cli`](https://github.com/ethereum/staking-deposit-cli/releases/).

 While straight forward, the process can be tedius for node operators running multiple validators on testnet or mainnet.
-As such, this repo contains a python and bash script to batch update all the credentials associated to a given address.
+For that, this repo contains python and bash scripts to batch update all the credentials associated to a given address.

 This repo **does not handle validator keys** and the scripts here **only start the process of generating the `bls_to_execution_changes-*.json` file**, needing still manual confirmation from the user when interacting with the `deposit-cli`.

 Running this script **is reversible** and safe.
-Withdrawal credentials will only be updated once the generated `bls_to_execution_changes-*.json` are submitted to a beacon node.
+Withdrawal credentials will only be updated once the generated `bls_to_execution_changes-*.json` is submitted to a beacon node.

 ## Setup
 #### 1. Clone the Repo and download python